TeachBooks/he-staff/book/some_content/Finance/MoneyStreamsUniversity.md

 ![Division of First Money Stream](../Finance/Appendices/DivisionFirstMoneyStream.png)

 The ministry of  Education, Culture and Science has a budget for all universities.
-TU Delfts receives a share of that budged based on a fixed component and a variable component.
+The TU Delft receives a share of that budged based on a fixed component and a variable component.
 The variable component is dependent on the number of students, the number of BSc and MSc diplomas and the number of PhD defences.
 This division of a fixed and variable component is also used in the further division over the faculties and departments.

 The first money stream is distributed over the TU Delft into three categories:
 - The university services like HR, finance and ICT.

 - Organisation-wide budgets.
 Those budgets are about the TU Delft wide agenda as defined by the executive board.
 These budgets are used for strategic funds and programmes and projects.

 - The faculties.
-Within each faculty this money is distributed over the departments, like the Hydraulic Engineering department.
+Within each faculty this money is distributed over the departments like the Hydraulic Engineering department.